-If you search on the word “Google” today (February 19, 2013), you’ll find an animated version of a Google Doodle celebrating Copernicus’ 540th birthday.
+In 2013, if you searched on the word “Google” on Copernicus’ birthday, you’d have found an animated version of a Google Doodle celebrating a sun-centered cosmos.
 Google uses Google Doodles to showcase holidays, famous birthdays and so on.
-See the video below, which also features the Copernicus Google Doodle.
+Not sure if they’re using this doodle this year or not.
+Search and see!
+Or see the video below, which also features the Copernicus Google Doodle.
 Thank you to EarthSky Facebook friend Kausor Khan in Hyderabad, India for pointing it out to us.

 By the way, Copernicus wasn’t the first to conceive of a sun-centered universe.
 Early Greek philosophers also spoke of it.
 It was the Greek philosopher Aristotle, however, who proposed that the heavens were literally composed of 55 concentric, crystalline spheres to which the celestial objects were attached.
 In Aristole’s model, Earth lay at the center of these spheres.
 Thus Earth lay – fixed and enclosed – until Copernicus published his version of a heliocentric universe.